Introducing Fetch TV

 Fetch allows you to bundle your Fetch set-top box with a new broadband package, or add it to an existing package.
 For the moment, this bundle is only available with certain providers, though Fetch are in the process of increasing the number of internet service providers with whom it’s available.

-The Mighty Fetch Box and Starter Pack – which includes access to the TV and Movie Stores, various apps, 30 Free Movies, as well as the ability to watch on mobile and record TV – are included in eligible broadband plans with Optus, iiNet, dodo and iPrimus, or you can add the Starter Pack to your broadband plan for either $10 or $15/month, depending on your internet service provider.
-The Mini Starter Pack – identical to that of the Mighty but with the smaller set-top box – can be added on to Optus Postpaid Mobile plans or broadband plans with iiNet, Westnet and Internode for $5/month, or to Dodo and iPrimus internet plans for $10/month.
+The Mighty Fetch Box and Starter Pack – which includes access to the TV and Movie Stores, various apps, 30 Free Movies, as well as the ability to watch on mobile and record TV – are included in eligible broadband plans with Optus, iiNet, dodo and iPrimus and more recently, Aussie Broadband, or you can add the Starter Pack to your broadband plan for either $10 or $15/month, depending on your internet service provider.
+The Mini Starter Pack – identical to that of the Mighty but with the smaller set-top box – can likewise be added on to Optus Postpaid Mobile plans or broadband plans with iiNet, Internode, Dodo, iPrimus, and Aussie Broadbandas well.

 You can then choose to add on various channels and channel packs, with each of the Kids, Knowledge, Vibe and Variety packs coming in at an extra $6/month.
 Alternatively, if you fancy all four packs you can bundle them together in the Ultimate Pack for just $20/month.

 Fetch offers a wide range of apps to ensure all of your entertainment needs are covered.
 From the latest in the world’s best TV series to movie classics and live sport, it’s all available on Fetch TV.
 Including Netflix and Stan, hayu and Youtube, as well as their own Movie and TV Stores, you can find everything you could possibly need on Fetch.